Wuxhu11/LittleTiger/_projects/1_project.md

 ### **An Overview of My Research**
 <a id="overview"></a>

 Overall, my research strives to be both theoretically profound and practically feasible.

+FL itself is a collaborative network of clients where a client $i$ is complemented by other clients $j$ with different weights $w_{i,j}$, which measure the data heterogeneity between clients.
+In cross-silo FL, clients are typically organizations or companies in the public or private sector.
+Such collaborative networks features conflict of interest (e.g., competition) and free-riding, and entails evaluating the complementary weights effectively and building personalized FL models for clients.
+Also, in the era of

 Currently, I focus on how to build a collaborative network of multiple clients in cross-silo settings:
 <ul>
     <li>Free-riding, competition, and collaboration</li>
     <li>Quantifying data heterogeneity/complementarity</li>